 - Retail Verizon Note 4 users who are coming from KitKat should upgrade the bootloader on the device.
 Flash the N910VVRU1BOAF_Bootloaders.tar.md5 (unzip with 7z first, you’ll get the .tar.md5 package) file from Odin.

-- You can flash the bootloader anytime during the process and it fixes auto-brightness issue on KitKat bootloader.
+- You can flash the bootloader anytime during the process and it fixes the auto-brightness issue on KitKat bootloader.
 However, it’s recommended that you flash it before the first boot after the firmware upgrade.

 Special Instructions to Developer Edition Users:

 - Download the TWRP recovery and flash it from the Odin using the same process as above.

 - Download the SuperSU zip and flash it from recovery.
 Instructions here.